BY MOLLY | EVERYTHINGSHIHTZU.COM

 When fully grown, they stand at a mere 9 to 11 inches high, and weigh between 9 to 16 pounds.

 They may be compact and look pretty and dainty, but don't let their looks and size fool you.
 The Shih Tzu breed is a very sturdy dog with a huge personality.

 The most recognizable features of the Shih Tzu breed is their long flowing hair, broad round head and large expressive eyes.

 You can't help but say "awww" as they captivate you with one of their sweet and innocent poses.
 With just a slight tilt of their little heads and a glimpse of their smiling eyes, and you're hooked.

 Yet, they may not be for everyone as they can be a high maintenance dog when it comes to grooming.
 They have a lot of hair and it doesn't brush itself.

-Whenever choosing a dog to live with, it's also important to know what you'll be getting yourself into to avoid any mistakes or regrets.
+Whenever choosing a dog to live with, it's important to know what you'll be getting yourself into to avoid any mistakes or regrets.

 So, if you may have the urge to rush out and bring one of these little bundles of adorableness home with you on a whim, don't...and please think about it long and hard before taking on the role of a pet parent to multiple pets.

 One of the most important aspects to know about the Shih Tzu breed are its health problems and what a typical life span of a Shih Tzu will be so you can plan for the future.

 Generally the Shih Tzu breed is a healthy one.
 Yet, they still have their share of health concerns which may be inherited.

 Some of these health